-My original M-Audio BX, Daves' totally awesome Focal Alpha-80, Genelec 8040A, Bose L1 Model 2 Tower speakers, JBL LSR 2300, Mackie HR824, and then triple check YouTube mixes on my fully amped surround system.
+My original M-Audio BX, Daves' totally awesome Focal Alpha-80 with Sub, Genelec 8040A, Bose L1 Model 2 Tower speakers (in big room), JBL LSR 2300, Mackie HR824, and then triple check YouTube mixes on my fully amped surround system.
 All my mixes sound great on the biggest to the smallest speakers and iPhone with my own unique mastering techniques I have built up over 10 years!!!
 All my newest modern mixes fit in easily with all the best YouTube and streaming.

 – plus Behringer Air XR18 for small live system.